dovecot/documentation/source/configuration_manual/sieve/plugins/imapsieve.rst

 Pigeonhole: IMAPSieve Plugin
 ============================

-As defined in the base specification (`RFC
-5228 <http://tools.ietf.org/html/rfc5228>`_), the Sieve language is
-used only during delivery.
-However, in principle, it can be used at any point in the processing of an email message. `RFC
-6785 <http://tools.ietf.org/html/rfc6785>`_ defines the use of Sieve filtering in IMAP, operating when messages are created or their attributes are changed.
+As defined in the base specification :rfc:`5228`, the Sieve language is used only during delivery.
+However, in principle, it can be used at any point in the processing of an email message. :rfc:`6785` defines the use of Sieve filtering in IMAP, operating when messages are created or their attributes are changed.
 This feature extends both Sieve and IMAP.
 Therefore, Pigeonhole provides both an IMAP plugin and a Sieve plugin.